-The Alpha SF/F/H Workshop for Young Writers (ages 14 – 19) will be held at the University of Pittsburgh’s Greensburg Campus July 25 – August 3, 2014.
+The Alpha SF/F/H Workshop for Young Writers (ages 14 – 19) will be held at the University of Pittsburgh’s Greensburg Campus in summer 2015 (dates TBA).

 We’re looking for enthusiastic, talented young writers who have a strong interest in science fiction, fantasy and/or horror and a passion for writing.
 Students from anywhere in the world are welcome.
 In the past, students have attended Alpha from Canada, the United Kingdom, all over the United States, and even as far away as New Zealand.

-Come spend ten days working with professional authors, each of whom will spend two days at the workshop:
+Come spend eleven days working with professional authors, each of whom will spend 2-3 days at the workshop:

 Learn about writing and publishing.
 Meet other teens who share your interest in writing speculative fiction.
 Talk about short stories, novels, and films.
 Have your submission story critiqued.
 Brainstorm new story ideas, write a first draft, receive feedback, and rewrite.
 Attend readings by the authors.
 Do a public reading.
 Learn about submitting for publication, and send off your story at our manuscript mailing party.